ELENA-LANG/elena-lang/README.md

 ### Windows:

 The compiler code is implemented in C++ and does not require external dependencies.
-You just need Visual Studio 2017 or later.
+You just need Visual Studio 2019.

 You have to add a path to _BIN_ folder to the system environment *PATH* or copy elenavm.dll and elenart.dll to _Windows\System32_ folder.

-To build the compiler under VS2017 you have to go to the root folder and type:
+To build the compiler under VS2019 you have to go to the root folder and type:

-    recompile15.bat
+    recompile19.bat

 To build the ELENA libraries type the following command: